 We would like to express our profound sense of loss and extend our condolences to the family of Kathryn D. Wriston, who passed away in September 2014.
 Kathy, as we knew her, served on the Hartford Foundation’s Board of Trustees for 23 years.
 To learn more about her wonderful contributions to the life and vitality of the Foundation, please see the inside front cover of this report.

-We would like to express our gratitude and best wishes to William T. Comfort, Jr., who retired from the Hartford Foundation’s Board of Trustees in 2013 as its secretary after 13 years of service.
-Mr. Comfort is a Managing Partner at Court Square Capital Partners and Chairman of Citicorp Venture Capital and was first elected to the Board in June 2000.
+We would also like to express our gratitude and best wishes to John J. Curley, who retired from the Hartford Foundation’s Board of Trustees in 2014 after 10 years of service.
+Mr. Curley is the former CEO, president, and chairman of the Gannett Company, Inc.

-Finally, we would like to express our profound gratitude to our Board of Trustees, staff, and grantees for their extraordinary support over the past year as we continued to make the transition in our funding focus.
-It is only through their extraordinary skills and dedication that we have been able to achieve the successes we have in so short a time.
-They are our most important partners of all.
+As always, we would like to express our deep appreciation to the entire Board of Trustees, staff, and grantees for their extraordinary support over the past year as we continue to work toward effecting critical practice and policy changes to improve the lives and health of older adults.
+It is only through their dedicated efforts that achievements in this field are possible.